manutara-org/graphql-bootstrap/spec/src/spec.md

 with the following goals in mind:

 - Provide a high-level API for UI generation
-- Allow ObjectTypeDefinitions to denote elements which they will be rendered to
+- Allow {ObjectTypeDefinition} to denote elements which they will be rendered to
-- Allow compliant schemas to define a standard library of Elements from which to link certain WrappedTypeDefinitions
+- Allow compliant schemas to define a standard library of {Elements} from which to link certain {WrappedTypeDefinition}s
 - Provide a set of standard QueryKinds which can be implemented or skipped by ObjectTypeDefinitions
 - Allow Fields to denote via directives which UI elements should be rendered
 - Allow InputObjectTypeDefinitions to denote via directives which UI elements should be rendered